cloudify-cosmo/cloudify-cli/README.md

 <br>
 **3. Deploying your application:**
   - Upload your blueprint:
-  `cfy blueprints upload my-app/blueprint.yaml -a my-blueprint`
+  `cfy blueprints upload my-app/blueprint.yamlt`
   (Don't have a blueprint?
 You can download a sample one [here](https://github.com/CloudifySource/cloudify-hello-world/tree/develop/openstack)).

   - Create a deployment of the blueprint:
-  `cfy deployments create my-blueprint -a my-deployment`
+  `cfy deployments create -b hello_world -d my-deployment`

   - Execute an install operation on the deployment:
-  `cfy deployments execute install my-deployment`
+  `cfy deployments execute install -d my-deployment`

 This will install your deployment - all you have left to do is sit back and watch the events flow by until the deployment is complete.

 <br>
 **4. Fetching execution events:**
   - List deployment executions:
-  `cfy executions list my-deployment`
+  `cfy executions list -d my-deployment`

   - Fetch execution events by execution id:
   `cfy events --execution-id f6269ccf-1243-439e-b779-c0f8d06a9894`